gbxyz/perl-net-rdap/README.md

 This method returns a [Net::RDAP::Object::IPNetwork](https://metacpan.org/pod/Net%3A%3ARDAP%3A%3AObject%3A%3AIPNetwork) object containing information about the resource referenced by `$ip`.

-`$ip` must be either a [Net::IP](https://metacpan.org/pod/Net%3A%3AIP) object or a string, and can represent any of the
+`$ip` must be either a string or a [Net::IP](https://metacpan.org/pod/Net%3A%3AIP) object, and can represent any of the following:
-following:

 - An IPv4 address (e.g. `192.168.0.1`);
 - An IPv4 CIDR range (e.g. `192.168.0.1/16`);